Author: R.A. Salvatore

 As a specific example, let’s look at Tolkien’s elves.
 They were something that had never quite been done before — the popular conception of “elves” to mean “graceful, aloof, long-lived, pointy-eared humanoids who live in harmony with nature” is an invention of Tolkien’s.
 In his works, they were the immortal favoured children of the gods; they existed long before humans and their history was full of greater and more terrible things than anything mankind had experienced.
 Centuries of living among the gods had imbued them with immense spiritual power, to the point that some elves were veritable demigods.
 They were wise, patient, majestic, and otherworldly.
 No wonder they captured the imagination of so many budding authors.

-But you can’t do that sort of thing in Dungeons and Dragons.
-Elves in D&D are a playable race like any other, so they have to be roughly at the same power level as humans.
+But you can’t do that sort of thing in Dungeons & Dragons.
+Elves in D&D are a playable race like any other, so they have to be at roughly the same power level as humans.
 The mystical grace which characterized Tolkien’s elves gets pared down to simple mechanical effects like “+2 Dexterity” and “+2 bonus to notice things”, so you end up with ersatz elves who have the same outward form — graceful humanoids who live in harmony with nature — but once you scratch the surface, you find they’re little more than humans with pointy ears.
 Given those restrictions, how can you write a D&D-based novel that still makes elves seem interesting?

 It’s certainly not impossible, because Elfshadow managed it.
 That book carefully avoided the “nature-loving hippies” characterization of elves, instead making them cosmopolitan, dangerous, and involved in world affairs.
 They had a complicated social structure with protocol, hierarchy, ancient traditions, and centuries of grudges.
 Their spiritual side was still present in bits like the lovely Elverquisst scene, but wasn’t emphasized to the degree that it was in Tolkien.
 And it wasn’t just their culture that avoided the “humans with pointy ears” effect.
 Given elves’ long lives, elven warriors and wizards would rack up centuries of practice and experience, and Elfshadow wasn’t afraid to point out how that would make them more than a match for most humans.
 The resulting characters deviated from the Tolkien stereotype but still had a unique feel to them.